NationalSecurityAgency/datawave/contrib/datawave-quickstart/docker/README.md

 ##### docker-build.sh

-* Creates a Docker image that mirrors the current DataWave source tree under /opt/datawave, including a fully-functional deployment of DataWave under /opt/datawave/contrib/datawave-quickstart
+* Uses Dockerfile to create a Docker image that mirrors the current DataWave source tree under an /opt/datawave root directory, including a fully-initialized deployment of DataWave under /opt/datawave/contrib/datawave-quickstart

 ##### docker-run-example.sh